Northwest Austin Municipal Utility District No. 1 v. Holder: Section III [Statutory claim]

-Concurrence in part; dissent in part
+Concurrence in part and dissent in part

 Justice Clarence Thomas concurred in part and dissented in part.

 He concurred with the judgment that the District should be able to file a bailout suit.
-However, he dissented from the majority's decision not to address the constitutionality of §5, and argued that §5 is no longer constitutional (a position he would take once again in Shelby County v.
+However, he dissented from the majority's decision not to address the constitutionality of §5 and argued that §5 is no longer constitutional (a position he would take once again in Shelby County v.
 Holder when the issue of §5's constitutionality would once again be raised).